triton-inference-server/tensorrtllm_backend/inflight_batcher_llm/README.md

 Edit the `triton_model_repo/tensorrt_llm/config.pbtxt` file and replace `${decoupled_mode}` with `True` or `False`, and `${engine_dir}` with `/triton_model_repo/tensorrt_llm/1/1-gpu/` since the `triton_model_repo` folder created above will be mounted to `/triton_model_repo` in the Docker container.
 Decoupled mode must be set to true if using the streaming option from the client.
+Additionally, replace `${max_queue_size}` with a positive integer if you'd like to set a maximum size for the queue holding requests yet to be processed, once reaching it the server will reject additional requests until it drains below this number.
+If you do not want this behavior at all, you can set it to 0 or delete the entire `default_queue_policy` block.

 To use V1 batching, the `config.pbtxt` should have: